yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_01.md

     > **Note**: The workflow will run the "Update the Web Docker image" and "Update the Init Docker image" jobs.
 It will skip the "Update the API Docker image" job.

-9. Navigate to the `Packages` tab in your GitHub account and verify that the container images have been built and pushed to the container registry.
+9. Navigate to your GitHub account profile then select the `Packages` tab  and verify that the container images have been built and pushed to the container registry.

     ![GitHub Packages tab listing summary of container images that have been pushed to the container registry.](media/hol-ex1-task4-step12-1.png "GitHub Packages")